ThermIQ/thermiq_mqtt-ha/README.md

  ```
 #### Restart
 The Home Assistant server needs to be restarted once all configuration is done

+I recommend using [MQTT Explorer](https://mqtt-explorer.com/) for analysis of the MQTT setup.

 ## Register description
 A first attempt to create a description of the function behind each register can be found here